TamaraRibeiro/qubit-sphere/README.md

-# qubit-sphere
+# A qubit-sphere
-Drawing of a Qubit Sphere
+Creating a Qubit Sphere

-# installed

-## test installed
+## You should have installed in your computer:

 - python
-- jupyter notebook
 - pip

-//test
+## If necessary, install using 'pip install command' the modules:

+- numpy
+- matplotlib